buildingSMART/BCF-XML/Documentation/README.md

 FieldOfView | No | Camera’s field of view angle in degrees.

 ### Lines (optional)
 Lines can be used to add markup in 3D.
 Each line is defined by three dimensional Start Point and End Point.
+Lines that have the same start and end points are to be considered points and may be displayed accordingly.

 ### ClippingPlanes (optional)
 ClippingPlanes can be used to define a subsection of a building model that is related to the topic.
 Each clipping plane is defined by Location and Direction.